← Back to Insights

 HDB LoanBank Loan

-RefinancingCan switch to bank loan anytimeCan refinance to another bank after lock-in
+RefinancingCan switch to a bank loan laterCan refinance or reprice after lock-in, subject to terms

 The Rate Comparison: What You Are Actually Paying